designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 * **Refunds**

-We now have the option to set up the integration so that when you [refund a deposit](https://collins.uservoice.com/knowledgebase/articles/803478-collins-pay-how-do-i-refund-a-customer) or delete an 'Other' payment in Collins, this change will be pushed to Stocklink so that Collins and your tills are synced.
-To enable this function, please contact your Collins Account Manager.
+When you [refund a deposit](https://collins.uservoice.com/knowledgebase/articles/803478-collins-pay-how-do-i-refund-a-customer) or delete an 'Other' payment in Collins, this change will be pushed to Stocklink so that Collins and your tills are synced.

 ## Setting up the Collins/IBS Integration:
 If you would like to set up the integration to push bookings/payments to your IBS EPOS, you will need to contact your Collins Account Manager with the following details (you will be able to get these from IBS):